-Non-concessional (personal after-tax) contributions to your super are not taxed, up to a limit of $180,000 in the 2014/15 financial year.
-However, if you exceed this cap, the excess contributions will be taxed at a minimum 49%.
+Non-concessional (personal after-tax) contributions to your super are not taxed, up to a limit of $180,000 in the 2015/16 financial year.
 The non-concessional contributions cap is six times the concessional contributions cap.
+If you exceed this cap, the excess contributions will be taxed at a minimum 49%.

 If you are under age 65 and your non-concessional contributions exceed $180,000 in a financial year, you may be able to average your contributions over a period of three years by bringing forward the next two years of contributions.
 Certain conditions apply.
 For example, you could contribute $540,000 in one financial year, but nothing in the subsequent two financial years.

 Note that any excess concessional contributions also count towards your non-concessional contributions cap.

 Be careful!
 If your contributions exceed both the concessional and non-concessional contributions caps in a financial year, the excess amount could be taxed at up to 95% overall unless you request to release the excess contributions from your super account.